railsadminteam/rails_admin/docs/auditing.md

 The old history internal plugin installer has been removed.
 Papertrail integration (link below) is recommended instead.

-While old history is moved to its own gem, you can still install it manually with this migration:
+Until old history plugin get moved to its own gem, you can still install it manually with this migration:

 ```ruby
 class CreateRailsAdminHistoriesTable < ActiveRecord::Migration